NVIDIA/DIGITS/docs/FlaskRoutes.md

 ### `/jobs/<job_id>`

-> Edit the name of a job
+> Edit a job's name and/or notes

 Methods: **PUT**